xanderlmk/CardCrafter/README.md

 - Import Audio to use in Card
 - Import Image to use in Card
 - Create Coding/Programming card, Custom Card Type
 - More MathCard symbols (and mapping)
+  - And Documentation on the symbol mapping
 - Create an Export for decks and it's cards
   - Then create server to allow sharing of decks
 - Application Logo